iPan7/Smedium/readme.md

 # User Story

-Our Users would liket to make posts and respond to each other in a very streamlined way.
+Our Users would like to make posts and respond to each other in a very streamlined way.
 They would like to respond to their friends and conversations with the information being easily available.

 ## The Issue
  * Needing a functional website that displays posts and languages and pictures I like